b-hexsoul/sundaes/README.md

 fireEvent allows for one specific event but often multiple events are fired for a DOM element or because of a DOM element.

+All methods off of the userEvent are promises!

 `const user = userEvent.setup();`

 ## Screen Query Methods